NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 ### Building Constructions and Materials

-- Specify default materials for each type of surface and subsurface (ext walls, windows, floors, etc.) in building
+- Specify default materials for each type of surface and subsurface (exterior walls, windows, floors, etc.) in building
 - Specify detailed or simple window properties
 - Specify and attach screens, shades, and blinds to windows
-- Specify and create daylight redirection devices (lovers and films)
+- Specify and create daylight redirection devices (louvers and films)
 - Specify and create vegetated roofs
 - Specify and create air walls
 - Specify and create constructions appropriate for hydronic radiant heating and cooling constructions